 About IBM Db2 IBM believes in unlocking the potential of your data, not throttling it.
 We hold our databases to a higher standard, making it easy to deploy your data wherever it's needed, fluidly adapting to your changing needs and integrating with multiple platforms, languages and workloads.
 IBM Db2 is supported across Linux, Unix, and Windows operating systems.

-Amazon Relational Database Service (Amazon RDS) is a web service that makes it easy to set up, operate, and scale a relational database in the cloud.
-It provides cost-efficient and resizable capacity while managing time-consuming database administration tasks, freeing you up to focus on your applications and business.
-Amazon RDS gives you access to the capabilities of a familiar MySQL, Oracle or Microsoft SQL Server database engine.
-This means that the code, applications, and tools you already
+Amazon Relational Database Service (Amazon RDS) makes it easy to set up, operate, and scale a relational database in the cloud.
+It provides cost-efficient and resizable capacity while managing time-consuming database administration tasks such as hardware provisioning, database setup, patching and backups.
+It frees you up to focus on your apps so you can give them the better performance, availability, security, and compatibility they need.
+Amazon RDS is available on 6 familiar database instances

 The SAP HANA® platform helps you reimagine business by combining a robust database with services for creating innovative applications.
 It enables real-time business by converging trans-actions and analytics on one in-memory platform.
 Running on premise or in the cloud, SAP HANA untangles IT complexity, bringing huge savings in data management and empowering decision makers everywhere with new insight and predictive power.